DmitriySalnikov/OBSNotifier/README.md

 This is a simple program for displaying notifications from OBS on your desktop.

-* Currently only Windows is supported
+* Currently only Windows is supported.
 * Does not display notifications in the form of overlays (such applications are usually banned in game anti-cheats).
 * This program will be useful if you have multiple monitors, or if your game/application is not running in full-screen mode.
 (You can also create a plugin with sound alerts.)